 Part 7 (Liabilities): For revolving charge accounts (e.g., credit cards), report the amount owed as of date of filing.
 For all other liabilities, report the highest amount owed during the preceding calendar year and current calendar year through the date of filing.

-Part 8 (Positions): Report positions held at any time during the preceding two calendar years or the current calendar year through the date of filing.
+Part 8 (Positions): Report positions held at any time during the preceding two calendar years through the date of filing.

 Part 9 (Agreements): Report agreements and arrangements as of the date of filing.